MarkCavalli/rageserver/README.md

    see https://nodemailer.com/usage/)
 6. Modify files in `app` directory (if you need).
-7. Do `npm run build` by cmd in main directory (BESURE DO THIS every time after some improvements in 'app' directory).
+7. Do `npm run build` by cmd in main directory (BESURE DO THIS every time after some improvements in 'app' directory). or `npm run watch` for watching for changes and autorebuild
 8. Start a server

 THEN ENJOY.